Xceptance/xlt-documentation/content/en/xtc/basics/040-user-accounts.md

 {{% note notitle %}}
 Users that signed up with an SSO account typically don’t have an XTC password yet and therefore need to set up one first by using the _Forgot Your Password?_ mechanism on the login page.

-After setting up a password, your account will still be bound to its external login provider, i.e. the newly created password can not be used for logging in yet!
 {{% /note %}}

-To then unbind your SSO account and use the newly created password for future logins,
+To then unbind your SSO account and only use the newly created password for future logins,

 1. Click on your avatar in the top right corner and go to "My Account" > "Security".
 1. Edit the "Single Sign-On" section by clicking on the pen icon.